 Take a look at TopCV's Creating a LinkedIn profile on how to set up your page.
 Once you have that up and running, it's time to connect.
 Reach out to colleagues, uni mates, school friends and so on.
 It might take a while to trawl through the ever-expanding lists that pop up, but it will be worth it.
 You could come across someone you haven't seen for years who has an interesting job that's worth following up on.
 It's all about being proactive.

 Expand your LinkedIn network

-If you are relatively new to LinkedIn and want to make the LinkedIn network work for you while increasing LinkedIn views, it is vital to be as active as possible in order to start creating those all important LinkedIn contacts.
-Replying to updates, searching and connecting with like-minded people, congratulating a LinkedIn contact on a new role and setting up your own posts for all to see, are all valid ways in which you can extend your LinkedIn contact list.
+If you're relatively new to LinkedIn and want to make the LinkedIn network work for you whilst increasing your LinkedIn views, it is vital to be as active as possible in order to start creating those all important LinkedIn contacts.
+Replying to updates, searching and connecting with like-minded people, congratulating a LinkedIn contact on a new role, and setting up your own posts for all to see, are all valid ways in which you can extend your LinkedIn contact list.

-On your Account settings, there is a Visibility tab where you can choose who you want to view your page – it can be open to all LinkedIn users or on more of a private mode.
+On your Account settings, there is a Visibility tab where you can choose who you want to view your page – it can be open to all LinkedIn users or on a more private mode.
 It's up to you.
-There is also the option to receive a fuller view of those who have viewed your page by becoming a Premium member, as this unlocks certain privileges.
-If you're not convinced, you can try it out for free for a month and see if it is worth signing up to.
+There's also the option to receive a fuller view of those who have viewed your page by becoming a Premium member, as this unlocks certain privileges.
+If you're not convinced, you can try it out for free for a month and see if it's worth signing up to.

 Create meaningful contacts

 Getting more connections on LinkedIn that actually mean something will work in your favour, as it should have a further impact on your LinkedIn views.
 There is no point in connecting with people who have no relevant interests, as your feed will become too unwieldy and out of control.
 Much better to start with a smaller, more manageable network of contacts which can grow organically.